 "If I saw a special ops situation I would know it."
-When mysticism clicks with physics at a level psychics and professors can't explain.
-The unfolding love story between a United States Special Forces Officer, his asset he continuously protects remotely through advanced technology and their adventure to meet each other face to face.
+When mysticism clicks with physics at a level psychics and physics professors can't explain.
+The unfolding love story between a United States Special Operatives Officer, his asset he continuously protects remotely through advanced technology and their adventure to meet each other face to face.
 Watching over her shoulder while she drove a Landrover and wrote a book about 15 years of x boyfriends, he set forth a plan to meet and be with her in person.
-With the persistence of man in love, he doesn't give up on her, further unfolding her importance to society through editing her first book.
-Writing her second book remotely with her.
-A team of individuals would guide them back together to finally meet face to face.
+With the persistence of man in love, he never gave up on her, further unfolding her importance to society.